 As one of the few historians specialising in the history of the African diaspora in Britain, his work has led to many media appearances, work with museums and archives, and the publication of three history books for children.

 A.B.
-Assensoh is Professor Emeritus of Indiana University and Courtesy Professor Emeritus of University of Oregon in Eugene, where he also serves officially as a Mentor in the office of International Students.
+Assensoh is Professor Emeritus of Indiana University and Courtesy Professor Emeritus of University of Oregon in Eugene, where he also serves officially as a Senior Advisor in the office of International Students.
 He earned his M.A. and Ph.
-D. degrees from New York University (NYU) and, currently, he is a postgraduate Law (LL.M.) degree student of University of Oregon School of Law.
-Trained initially as a professional Journalist, Dr. Assensoh is the author or co-author of several scholarly articles and not less than over two dozen books in the areas of History, African Studies, civil rights and peace studies; he is the Book Review Editor Africa Today Journal, a 62-year old refereed Journal published by Indiana University Press and also the Co-Reviews editor of Brill Academic Press of Europe, which is headquartered in The Netherlands.
-He is married to Dr. Yvette Marie Alex-Assensoh, a political scientist and a licensed Attorney, who serves as Vice-President of Equity and Inclusion at University of Oregon, USA.
+D. degrees in History from New York University (NYU) and earned his postgraduate Law (LL.M.) degree in December of 2015 from the University of Oregon School of Law.
+In 2005-2006, he held the Bentley Endowed professorial Chair at University of Maryland, Eastern Shore (UMES).
+Trained initially as a professional Journalist, Dr. Assensoh is the author or co-author of several scholarly articles and not less than over two dozen books in the areas of History, African Studies, civil rights and peace studies; he was the Book Review Editor Africa Today Journal (2008-2017), a 62-year old refereed Journal published by Indiana University Press and also the Co-Reviews Editor of Journal of African & Asian Studies, published by Brill Academic Press of Europe, which is headquartered in The Netherlands.
+Netherlands.
+A Fulbright-Hayes Scholar in Southeast Asia (1986), Professor Assensoh is married to Dr. Yvette Marie Alex-Assensoh, a political scientist and a licensed Attorney, who serves as Vice-President of Equity and Inclusion at University of Oregon, USA.

 Mojúbàolú Olufúnké Okome, Carnegie Diaspora Fellow, was educated at the University of Ibadan, Nigeria, Long Island University, New York, and Columbia University, New York, she’s a Leonard and Claire Tow Professor, 2015/2016, and Professor of Political Science at Brooklyn College, CUNY; past Women’s Studies Program Director and past Deputy Chair for Graduate Studies in the Department of Political Science at Brooklyn College.
 She is an International Political Economist whose regional specialization is on the African continent.
 Nigeria is her country of focus.